 - Buffers on downside exposure

-- The time that each of these elements is in force varies across different products
+- The varying time that each of these elements is in force

 Likewise, some investors may not fully understand how a given annuity's combination of caps and buffers will affect their returns, especially in turbulent markets.
-"If markets decline significantly, an investor could be alarmed at the losses they experience," Lunt says.
+"If markets decline significantly, an investor could be alarmed at the losses they experience," says Tim Gannon, vice president at Fidelity Investments Life Insurance Company.
 "On the other hand, if markets do well, they could be surprised at how much a cap limits their potential upside."

 Potential alternatives to consider